 Many students are unsure how best to prepare for the bar examination.
 Nearly all students planning to take the bar exam enroll in one or more bar review courses.
 Bar review courses assist graduates in reviewing substantive law, drafting essays and performance tests and developing an approach to taking multiple choice questions.
 Many companies both in and out of California offer a variety of courses, workshops and online tutorials.
 Students should thoroughly research these options before selecting a course.
 The average bar applicant spends between $3,500 and $4,500 on bar preparation courses, but almost all students sign up for at least one.

-Students are encouraged to discuss their Bar Review course options with Assistant Dean Emily Scivoletto by contacting JD Student Affairs to schedule an appointment.
+Students are encouraged to discuss their Bar Review course options with Director of Academic Success & Bar Programs Kiyana Kiel by contacting Kiyana Kiel to schedule an appointment.

 Taking a Bar Exam in a Jurisdiction other than California

 The National Conference of Bar Examiners maintains a website that gives an overview of each state's requirements with a link to each state's bar exam information and application forms.
 If you are thinking of taking a bar exam in a jurisdiction other than California, you can begin your research here:

 When doing your research, be sure to take note of the following information or requirements specific to each jurisdiction:

 - The dates when the bar exam application period opens and closes, and when late fees accrue.

 - Any materials you need to submit along with your application.